chzerv/docker-ubuntu-ansible/README.md

 # Container image: Ubuntu Ansible

-This Dockerfile builds a Fedora-based container with Ansible and other Ansible testing tools pre-intalled.
+This Dockerfile builds a Ubuntu-based container with Ansible and other Ansible testing tools pre-intalled.

 # Branches/Tags